 Our own abundant fresh supply of water on the park is of a very high quality, and does not need any chemicals such as chlorine added to it, it is simply UV treated.

-The swimming pool is primarily heated by a very efficient air-to-water heat exchanger, usually achieving between 3 and 7 kilowatts energy into the pool for every kilowatt into the exchanger, and is backed up currently by an oil boiler to maintain a constant 80+ degrees Fahrenheit water temperature.
+The swimming pool was renovated in 2023 and is primarily heated by a very efficient air-to-water heat exchanger, usually achieving between 3 and 7 kilowatts energy into the pool for every kilowatt into the exchanger, and is backed up currently by an oil boiler to maintain a constant 80+ degrees Fahrenheit (26°C) water temperature.
 The boiler is only needed if the air temperature is low.

 Our hot water for showers and hand basins is supplied by several very efficient Rinnai gas boilers.
 Press taps are used wherever possible to reduce wasted water.